By Ed Staskus

 My father was always putting up and tearing down tents, finding lost stakes and poles, and persuading my mother to repair rips in canvas.
 He said sleeping outdoors was robust, no matter how much rain leaked into our sleeping bags.
 He thought fresh air was a tonic for boys.

 It wasn’t just the Boy Scouts.
 A maxim of camping is that a week of camp is worth six months of theory.
+That might be why I’ve never been good at theory.

 For many years he was the lead commander at Ausra, a two-week sports-related, Lithuanian-inflected, and Jesuit-inspired summer camp at Wasaga Beach on the Georgian Bay north of Toronto.
 Although we did calisthenics every morning, went to Mass after breakfast, and spoke Lithuanian whenever we had to, what we actually did most of the time was run around in the woods, swim in the bay, and sing off-key long into the night at the nightly bonfire.